Mayuri-Chan/pyrofork/compiler/docs/template/types.rst

 Available Types
 ===============

 This page is about Pyrofork Types.
-All types listed here are available through the ``pyrogram.types`` package.
+All types listed here are available through the ``pyrofork.types`` package.
 Unless required as argument to a client method, most of the types don't need to be manually instantiated because they are only returned by other methods.
 You also don't need to import them, unless you want to type-hint your variables.

 .. code-block:: python

-    from pyrogram.types import User, Message, ...
+    from pyrofork.types import User, Message, ...

 .. note::